4 Benefits of Spending Time with Plants

 Lucky for us, Mycobacterium vaccae can be found almost anywhere outdoors including your garden, on a nature walk, and in the potting soil of your houseplant!

 We have spent most of our human existence living outdoors, evolving in symbiosis with the Earth.
-When we surround ourselves with plants indoors, we transform a sterile environment into one more reminiscent of that of our ancestors.
+When we surround ourselves with plants indoors, we transform a sterile environment into one more reminiscent of that our ancestors experienced.
 To them, plants meant life, green was (and still is) the key to our survival.
 Our minds and bodies are able to relax and focus on the task at hand as subconsciously we feel safe and secure when plants are in view.
 We are less distracted and more able to concentrate.

 Cortisol is the body's stress hormone.
 A wonderful thing for survival when running away from a tiger, not so lovely when we get small hits from it day after day, all day, everyday.
 Our brains continue to release small doses of cortisol to cope with fight or flight situations, regardless of severity.
 And friends, these days, do you really blame it?